 Gas prices again turn out to be the culprit for the jump in transportation costs (given Gas is $1.34 a litre in Ottawa, it is not surprising).

 A disturbingly sharp jump up on the graph unfortunately.
 Wonder what is causing the gas price jumps?
-Feel free to add your own theories in the comments area, I blame the summer vacation season being an excellent time for Oil Companies to raise prices, but I am also paranoid.
+Feel free to add your own theories in the comments area.
+I blame the summer vacation season.
+It is an excellent time for Oil Companies to raise prices.
+However, I am also paranoid.

 Bank of Canada’s core index